augustojulio/candidate-management-platform/README.md

 This will display all available routes (such as candidate CRUD, job CRUD, etc.) with an interactive UI to test them directly from the browser.

+Execute /token/ with your Django user (username and password created in the section: Backend Setup - 4)

+Get the "access" value

+In the Authorize botton in the top of the page, paste it in this format (you need to write the word Bearer in front of it):

+Bearer <your_access_token_value>

 ## Key Decisions